charuj/annotated_transformer/README.md

-# annotated_transformer
-Explorations in how transformers work, per the paper "Attention is all you need"
+Re-creating the transformer in the paper "Attention is all you need" from scratch